tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/get-skillset.md

 HTTPS is required for all services requests.
 The **Get Indexer** request can be constructed using the GET method.

 ```
-GET https://[service name].search.windows.net/skillsets/[skillset name]?api-version=2017-11-11-Preview
+GET https://[service name].search.windows.net/skillsets/[skillset name]?api-version=2019-05-06
     api-key: [admin key]
 ```

  The **api-version** is required.
 It is case-sensitive.
-The current preview version for cognitive search is `api-version=2017-11-11-Preview`.
+The current version is `api-version=2019-05-06`.
 See [API versions in Azure Search](https://docs.microsoft.com/azure/search/search-api-versions) for details.

 Because this request returns schema information, the **api-key** must be an admin key (as opposed to a query key).
 Refer to the authentication section in [Azure Search Service REST](index.md) to learn more about keys.
 [Create an Azure Search service in the portal](https://azure.microsoft.com/documentation/articles/search-create-service-portal/) explains how to get the service URL and key properties used in the request.